 The Ultimate Avengers version of Loki.
 It seems via somehow tapping into the Odinforce, he is able to do things like change Thor into a mortal form, make himself immune against Mjolnir, change the color of the sky, and teleport a host of monsters, among other uses.
 The trick is, he can't use it too many times at once or much of it without alerting Odin to it.

 The Shaper of Worlds could alter reality on at least a planetary scale, but lacked imagination and so had to use others' dreams as a template.
-(This was because he was an evolved Cosmic Cube.)
+(This was because he was an evolved Cosmic Cube.
+In fact, his true form resembles a Skrull, because that species most often used the Cube he used to be.)
 He served as a tutor in reality-shaping for Glorian, a human, and Kubik, also an evolved Cosmic Cube.

 Anyone who wields the Infinity Gem of Reality has the power to warp reality.
 You do need to have the other Infinity Gems to control that power.